 Students are expected to log in each day, Monday-Friday, at a time that is convenient for them.
 Schools must build time into the regular school day, just like a regular course, when all Geometry students from a particular school will work on the course at the same time.
 Some students might need to spend additional time at home to keep up with the rest of the class.

 Students will be required to write out detailed work for each problem assigned, not just provide the answer.

 Scheduled assignments will be due even if the student's school has a day off or students are gone on a field trip.

 Students will need to be cooperative partners in their learning and be committed to fulfilling all coursework and requirements.

-Students that are diligent in following directions, showing work, and practice good time management, are usually successful in their understanding of Geometry.
+Students that are diligent in following directions, showing work, and practicing good time management, are usually successful in their understanding of Geometry.

 Time Commitment: The amount of time needed to be successful in the course can vary widely from one student to the next.
 A general expectation is 45 minutes per day, 5 days per week.
 Some days may take more or less time based on the assigned tasks.